johannesulf/johannesulf.github.io/pages/group.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/henry.png" alt="Image of Henry" align="right" width="200em" style="padding: 1em 1em 1em 1em">

 Henry joined as a junior while at American University.
-He is working with data from the [FLAMINGO](https://skyandtelescope.org/astronomy-news/largest-ever-computer-simulation-of-the-universe/) simulation, one of the largest, most accurate computer simulations of the Universe ever carried out.
-He is using machine learning to study the properties of roughly a million galaxies in FLAMINGO.
-Specifically, he studies what properties of galaxies are most strongly related to an effect called halo assembly bias.
+He was working with data from the [FLAMINGO](https://skyandtelescope.org/astronomy-news/largest-ever-computer-simulation-of-the-universe/) simulation, one of the largest, most accurate computer simulations of the Universe ever carried out.
+He used machine learning to study the properties of roughly a million galaxies in FLAMINGO.
+Specifically, he studied what properties of galaxies are most strongly related to an effect called halo assembly bias.

 <br>